Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 		_Creating a web endpoint_

-1. Once the web endpoint is created in the first VM, you will access the second VM and add a load balancing endpoint.
-Enter the second VM dashboard, click **Endpoints** link, and click **Add Endpoint** button on the bottom bar to start the endpoint creation wizard.
+1. Once the web endpoint is created in the first virtual machine, you will access the second virtual machine and add a load balancing endpoint.
+Enter the second virtual machine dashboard, click **Endpoints** link, and click **Add Endpoint** button on the bottom bar to start the endpoint creation wizard.

 	1. In the **Add endpoint to virtual machine** page, select **Load-balance traffic on an existing endpoint** option.
 Then, select **web** endpoint from the list and click the arrow to continue.